PacCol/GraphLib/README.md

 `-Wall` option : show all warnings
 `-I/usr/local/include` option : find the graphlib headers
 `-L/usr/local/lib` option : find the graphlib executable
 `-lgraph` option : include the graphlib
+Open the output image and view the change
+Begin your first project !

 ## Errors
 If you detected any errors, please contact me in the issues section !